 We liked it so much that we repeated the event every summer afterward through 1980 (I think we missed one when Steve was away at graduate school).
 The formula didn't vary much: burgers and hot dogs and beer, swimming in the lake, sports for the athletic, music for the musical.
 People grew older, some went on to other jobs, children grew up.
 Former Multicians came.
 There were a few picnics when it poured rain, and one that had unseasonably cold weather for July, but I can't remember which year was which, or when Pat Phillipps launched his Amphicar, or which year Steve Herbst brought his electric keyboard.
 It was my favorite day of the year.

 Steve Webber finally left the Multics group.
-The next summer, 1981, we had the Multics picnic at a state park, but it wasn't the same.
+The next summer, 1981, we had the Multics picnic at a state park in Massachusetts, but it wasn't the same.
 That was my last picnic -- I moved to California -- and I am told that after 1981 the tradition ended.

 Phoenix Multics Picnics

 Jim Lippard reminds me that PMDC had annual Multics picnics in Phoenix throughout the 1980s, with some occasional participation by visiting CISLians and MIT folks.
 I remember a couple in the late 70s as well.
 Here are some snapshots from Julie Jackson (Sibert) from the 1981 picnic.